TinyCircuits/TinyCircuits-WirelingZero-ASM2028/README.md

-# TinyCircuits-WhiskerZero-ASM2028
+# TinyCircuits-WirelingZero-ASM2028
 # ASM2028 Rev2

 The design files are located under design_files/ for the TinyCircuits ASM2028 Rev2 PCB.
-This is a processor board designed for low-cost Whisker projects.
-Includes 4 separately addressable Whisker ports.
+This is a processor board designed for low-cost Wireling projects.
+Includes 4 separately addressable Wireling ports.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.